kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 		  @@html: <br><br><br>@@
 		- Now imagine two lines in 3D.
 How many *different* ways can two lines interact in 3D?
 Sketch all possible interactions.
 Click to see solution {{cloze}}.
 		  @@html: <br><br><br>@@
-		- In Grade 9 and 10, what was your strategy to calculate the Point of Intersection of
+		- In Grade 9 and 10, what was your strategy to calculate the Point of Intersection for a system of linear equations such as $$\begin{cases}\end$$
 	- ## Action
 	- ## Consolidation
 	- ## Review